Tag Archive for 'Alan Khalfin'

 MobBase Speaks To Label 2.0 Members In Music Marketing Training Session

 Last week, MobBase co-founder Alan Khalfin led a music marketing training session with Greg Rollett for Label 2.0 members.
 Alan shared some great music marketing strategies and explained how mobile apps are one of the best ways to engage with the modern music fan.
-He gave a thorough overview of the MobBase platform and shared some best practices on how to create a great artist iPhone app.
+He gave a thorough overview of the MobBase platform and shared some best practices on how to create iPhone apps for artists.

 While the training session was limited to Label 2.0 members, you can listen to it here: